-Admittedly, there’s little you can do to stop an employee leaving under these circumstances, but it’s food for thought when it comes to setting your workplace romance stance in the first place.
+Admittedly, there’s little you can do to stop an employee leaving under these circumstances, but taking steps to help try and ease a break-up may help retain valued employees.

-In the same study, it was uncovered that happy co-working couples did experience some less-than-lovey side effects because of their relationship too.
+In the same study, it was uncovered that happy co-working couples did experience some less-than-lovely side effects because of their relationship too.

 Three in 10 said they felt judged by their colleagues, more than half (51%) felt that office gossip added pressure to their relationship, a quarter said they experienced jealousy, one in six said people made fun of them, and 11% disclosed they felt discriminated against.